2015-2016 Undergraduate & Graduate Catalog

 Hauenstein Center for Presidential Studies

-Ralph W. Hauenstein's life of leadership and service inspires the mission of the Hauenstein Center for Presidential Studies: we are dedicated to raising a community of ethical, effective leaders for the twenty-first century.
+Ralph W. Hauenstein's life of leadership and service inspires the mission of the Hauenstein Center for Presidential Studies: we are dedicated to inspiring the search for principled common ground, and to raising a community of ethical, effective leaders for the 21st century.

-Cook Leadership Academy: A premier leader development program at Grand Valley State University that inspires, informs, and integrates a new generation of leaders.
-Each year, 40 competitively selected Cook Leadership Fellows take part in the academy's Wheelhouse Talks, Leader Lens seminars, and a variety of high-profile university and community gatherings.
-Working closely with peers, staff, and a network of mentors, Cook Leadership Fellows enhance their professional skillsets; expand their networks; and strengthen their understanding of self, community, and leadership dynamics.
+Cook Leadership Academy: A premier leader development program at Grand Valley State University that inspires, informs, and integrates a new generation of leaders into our community.
+Each year, 60 competitively selected Cook Leadership Fellows take part in the academy's Wheelhouse Talks, Leader Labs, and a variety of high-profile university and community gatherings.
+Working closely with peers, staff members, and a network of mentors, Cook Leadership Fellows enhance their professional skillsets, expand their networks, and strengthen their understanding of self, community, and leadership dynamics.

-Hauenstein Speaker Series: A renowned series of talks, debates, and conferences that increase civic engagement at Grand Valley and in West Michigan.
+American Conversations and Coffee House Debates: A renowned series of talks, debates, and conferences that increase civic engagement at Grand Valley and in West Michigan.
 Politicians, statesmen, scholars, and commentators from across the country and world gather to address issues of importance to our nation's past, present, and future.
-The Hauenstein Speaker Series has gained national exposure on C-SPAN and has brought Cook Leadership Fellows face-to-face with U.S. presidents, secretaries of state, governors, and other world leaders.
+We especially seek out speakers who have high-level experience in the search for principled common ground.
+Our speaker series has gained national exposure on C-SPAN and has brought Cook Leadership Fellows face-to-face with U.S. presidents, secretaries of state, governors, and other world leaders.

-Allpresidents.org: A content-rich, social media integrated platform that brings the Cook Leadership Academy, Hauenstein Speaker Series, original scholarship, and Col. Ralph Hauenstein's legacy to the world.
+Hauensteincenter.org: A content-rich, social media integrated platform that brings the Cook Leadership Academy, American Conversations, original scholarship, and Col. Ralph Hauenstein's legacy to the world.

 Kutsche Office of Local History